tearingItUp786/chatgpt-tui/README.md

  * `gemini`

 To use **GeminiAPI**, just set `"provider": "gemini"` (make sure to set GEMINI_API_KEY env variable).
-When using the `gemini` provider, `chatGPTApiUrl` param is not used.
+When using the `gemini` provider, `providerBaseUrl` param is not used.

 ### Themes
 You can change colorscheme using the `colorScheme` field.